JonWRK/JonWRK/README.md

-- 👋 Hi, I’m @JonWRK
+- 👋 Hi, I’m Jonathan! (@JonWRK)
-- 👀 I’m interested in UX design and research as well as working on side projects in web development.
+- 👀 With over 3+ years of experience as a UX designer, I'm continuously expanding my skill set by delving deeper into HTML and CSS coding.
-- 🌱 I’m currently learning Java Script and working on User Experince courses.
+- 🌱 I'm learning JavaScript while focusing on UX design, with a keen interest in animations and 3D design.